-Ethiopia (several), Kenya (several), Eritrea (south):
+Ethiopia (several), Kenya (several), Eritrea (Dubbi):

 - Volcanic HT-systems.
-Many good prospects - Off flow possibly suitable for binary - Sometimes at a fairly high relative altitude and hence great depth to water reservoir - Question about exploitation of steam on top of main reservoir?
+Many good prospects - Some of the volcanoes in this category possess a volcanic shadow zone.
+This is a positive sign as regards a geothermal reservoir. - Off flow possibly suitable for binary - Sometimes at a fairly high relative altitude and hence great depth to water reservoir - Question there about exploitation of steam on top of main reservoir?